The drinking age in Turkey: 5 things you need to know

 Whether it’s an imported lager or one of the local craft breweries, visitors will find something that suits their taste and budget.

-Drinking and driving is a serious offense in Turkey, with a legal blood alcohol limit of only 0.05%.
+Drinking and driving is a serious offense in Turkey, with a legal BAC (Blood Alcohol Content) of only 0.05%.

-This means that even a single drink can put drivers over the limit, and can put them at risk of fines or jail time.
+This means that even a single drink can put you over the limit, and can put you at risk of fines or jail time.

-It’s especially important for tourists to know this limit, as it’s much stricter than in other countries – even if there is nobody else in the car, any level of alcohol in your system may be considered illegal.
+It’s especially important for tourists to know this limit since it could be much stricter than in your home country – even if there is nobody else in the car, any level of alcohol in your system may be considered illegal.

-But it’s important to note that if there are other people in the car, then the legal blood alcohol limit drops to zero.
+Pro tip: But it’s important to note that if there are other people in the car, then the legal limit drops to zero.

-From what I have been able to find in all of my research, while it is technically illegal to drink alcohol publicly it is allowed at the beaches and parks.
+From what I have been able to find in all of my research, while it is technically illegal to drink alcohol in public it is allowed at the beaches and parks.

-As you walk along the seaside, you will see many people having a picnic and drinking beer, wine, or spirits.
+As you walk along the seaside, you will notice so many people sitting on picnic blankets drinking beer or wine, and playing games or perhaps a guitar.

 Public Drunkenness

-One can even be put in jail for the night for “their own safety” so be sure to be careful when drinking in Turkey.
+One can even be put in jail for the night for “their own safety” so be sure to be careful when drinking and keep your wits about you.

-The consumption of wine and liquor in Turkey is steadily increasing as the country becomes more exposed to unfamiliar cultures.
+The consumption of wine and liquor in Turkey is steadily increasing as the country becomes more exposed to different cultures.

 Though beer remains the most popular alcoholic beverage in Turkey, wine and other spirits are becoming increasingly accessible.